m0chan/m0chan.github.io/_posts/2019-12-16-Bug-Bounty-Cheetsheet.md

-This is a massive WIP and may seem a bit blank at the moment but I have a lot to add here I just need to remember to do it and migrate my own-custom scripts onto here as a individual commands.
+This is a massive WIP and truthfully I was planning on keeping this a private post as I am really just braindumping my techniques on here not really ordered or structured but I figured it may be useful to other people.